Understand The Risks

 If you are new to lending in UK-based P2P platforms you should seek advice from a qualified financial advisor.

-While the diversification within these products is designed to reduce risk compared to Select Invest, it is important to note that defaults can also occur with Auto-Invest and IF-ISA products.
+While the diversification within these products is designed to reduce risk compared to Select Invest, it is important to note that defaults can also occur with Auto/Auto-IFISA, Buy to let/Buy to let IF-ISA & SIPP Pool products.
 There is therefore no guarantee that we will be able to return all of your capital within the notice period because some loans may have gone into default and the return of those monies is dependent upon the loans being repaid.

-Selling your Auto-Invest or IF-ISA loan part on the Secondary Market is not available, and so your funds will be tied in for the duration of the term you have selected (1, 3 or 5 years).
+Selling your Auto/Auto-IFISA, Buy to let/Buy to let IF-ISA & SIPP loan part on the Secondary Market is not available, and so your funds will be tied in for the duration of the term you have selected (1, 3 or 5 years).

 You are responsible for the administering of your own tax affairs, which may include capital gains and income tax.
+We won't deduct any tax from any interest you receive and/or any proceeds of sale of any loan agreement.
 We do not provide tax advice, and you should seek this independently before investing if you are unsure of your position.
 It is your responsibility to ensure that your tax return is correct and is filed by the deadline and any tax owing is paid on time.

 Your investment is not FSCS protected

-Whilst your funds are in your Kuflink wallet, they are held as deposits in our client money account with Metro Bank.
-Metro Bank is covered by the Financial Services Compensation Scheme (FSCS).
-Funds held by us on your behalf in our client account funds would be considered your deposits and are therefore in scope for protection by the FSCS.
-This protects deposits up to £85,000 per individual.
-For this purpose, all deposits each individual holds in any institution (in this case, Metro Bank) are aggregated and subject to this single £85,000 limit.
+Whilst your funds are in your Kuflink wallet, they are held as deposits in our client money accounts with Natwest Bank Plc.
+Natwest is covered by the Financial Services Compensation Scheme (FSCS).
+Funds held by us on your behalf in our client accounts would be considered your deposits and are therefore in scope for protection by the FSCS.
+This protects deposits up to £85,000 per individual per bank.

 Illiquidity and Secondary Market

-Select Invest loan parts may be sold on Kuflink's Secondary Market, however terms and conditions and fees apply.
+Select Invest and Select Invest IFISA loan parts may be sold on Kuflink's Secondary Market, however terms and conditions and fees apply.
 Some restrictions will apply.
-This service enables you to liquidate your investments, but is not guaranteed.
+Listing loan parts on the secondary market requires administration authorisation to ensure there is no information that will affect the loan performance before it is listed.
+This can take up to 24 hours to review and then reject it (due to new information required) or list it.
+This service enables you to liquidate your investments, but it is not guaranteed.

 You will continue to be the lender for the loan part until it is sold, and you will continue accruing and receiving interest during the period it is for sale.
 Once sold, the associated capital is credited to your account and treated as unallocated funds until such time as you invest in another loan or withdraw it.